 The remaining quotations link providence to prophecy in the lives of Jacob, Abraham and Moses.
 Just as God brings down providence and punishment, so He also brings down the divine emanation that causes prophecy.
 Maimonides said this clearly in Guide 1:15, where he again considers the definitions of our terms alah and yarad, ascent and descent.
-Observe the interplay between the treatment in our chapter and the treatment in 1:15.
-In that chapter, he says about Jacob's ladder (Genesis 28:10-17):
+Interpreting the account of Jacob's ladder (Genesis 28:10-17), he wrote:

 "How suggestive, too, is the expression 'ascending and descending on it (olim v'yordim bo)'!
 The ascent is mentioned before the descent, inasmuch as the 'ascending' and arriving at a certain height of the ladder precedes the 'descending,' i.e., the application of the knowledge acquired in the ascent for the training and instruction of mankind.
-This application is termed 'descent,' in accordance with our explanation of the term yarad (in our chapter 1:10)."
+This application is termed 'descent,' in accordance with our explanation of the term yarad (in Guide 1:10)."

-Maimonides in 1:15 maintains that the angels on the ladder are prophets.
-This passage should remind you of what Maimonides said in the Introduction to the Guide about the profession of Solomon (See my Introduction I, section C, "The Prophet Must Teach.")
+Maimonides at Guide 1:15 maintains that the angels on the ladder are prophets.
+This passage should remind you of what Maimonides said in the Introduction to the Guide about the profession of Solomon (See my essay Introduction I, section C, "The Prophet Must Teach.")
 Solomon reached the level of prophetic inspiration, ruakh ha-kodesh.
-He did not himself become a prophet, according to Guide 2:45, although, in his Introduction, Maimonides calls Solomon's parables as "prophetic."
-We learned in the Introduction that prophecy is a three-step process.
+He did not himself become a prophet (Guide 2:45), although, in his Introduction, Maimonides calls Solomon's parables "prophetic."

+We learned from Solomon's example that prophecy is a three-step process.
 The prophet, having perfected his mind and morals, may, when permitted by God, ascend the ladder to revelation.
-He subsequently descends, bringing what he learned to the people, in order to improve their minds and morals.
+He subsequently descends, bringing what he learned to the people to improve their minds and morals.
 Having completed both steps, the prophet gains the merit to receive further prophecy.
 The prophet is a "chariot," that is, a focus of divine communion with men.
 In our chapter, in Definition 4, we learn that God figuratively descends when bestowing prophecy.
 In Guide 1:15, we learn that the prophet descends to provide this gift to mankind.

-The placement of part of the definition of alah and yarad in 1:15 may explain the purport of the first paragraph of our chapter.
+The placement of part of the definition of alah and yarad in 1:15 may explain the first paragraph of our chapter.
 Maimonides repeats there what he said in 1:8 that the Guide is not a dictionary.
 We should not expect him to list all meanings of a term, just those that suit his purpose (ele nazkir m'otam ha-inyanim ma sh'anakhnu tzarikhim lo l'inyanenu lo yoter).
-We must ask, if this is not a comprehensive dictionary, what meaning of alah and yarad is excluded?
+We must ask, if this is not a complete lexical entry, what meaning of alah and yarad was excluded?

 The answer is that our chapter is primarily about providence.
 The passage in 1:15 is about prophecy.
 Although the two are connected, he develops one theme at a time.
 Here he develops God's perspective.
 In 1:15, he develops man's perspective, specifically the perspective of the prophet.
-Maimonides thereby avoids confusing the direction of the flow: God's providential flow descends on the prophet as the prophet ascends Jacob's Ladder to receive the flow; the flow ascends returning to God as the prophet descends to bring the revelation to the people (cf. the discussion of the "downward way" and the "upward way," in Kalman Bland, Epistle on the Possibility of Conjunction with the Active Intellect, Ibn Rushd, commentary by Moses Narboni, Jewish Theological Seminary, 1982, pp 3-4).
+Maimonides thereby avoids confusing the direction of the flow: God's providential flow descends on the prophet as the prophet ascends Jacob's Ladder to receive the flow; the flow ascends returning to God as the prophet descends to bring the revelation to the people.

 Since the Lexicon is not a dictionary, it makes sense for him to divide the discussion of the ascent of the prophet in prophecy from God's ascent after the bestowal of His providence upon the prophet.